A red metal sculpture with the outline of a firefighter rescuing a woman is on the wall of a fire station building.

 About the Project

-The City of Raleigh is replacing and relocating Fire Station 3 from South East Street.
-This station serves eastern and Downtown Raleigh.
-The new facility will be on a 1.74-acre site on Rock Quarry Road, a major throughfare between Downtown and the Beltline.
+In 2021, the City of Raleigh began work to replace and relocate Fire Station 3, serving eastern and Downtown Raleigh, from South East Street.
+The new facility is located on a 1.74-acre site on Rock Quarry Road, a major through fare between Downtown and the Beltline.
 Adjacent to the Dr. Martin Luther King, Jr. Memorial Gardens, the new location is next to the Correctional Institution for Women.
 A non-profit community health clinic, an elementary school, and the YMCA are also nearby.

-The new station will be approximately 12,000 square feet, including two apparatus bays to house Engine 3 and a backup engine or ladder reserve.
+The new Fire Station 2 is approximately 12,000 square feet, and includes two apparatus bays to house Engine 3 and a backup engine or ladder reserve.

 Learn more about the Fire Station 3 replacement project